signalpoint/DrupalGap/docs/11_Widgets/Bucket_Widget.md

-The *Bucket Widget* is a very powerful widget.
+The *Bucket Widget* is a very useful widget.
 It allows you to place an empty `div` on the page, make an *async* call (like fetching data from Drupal, or requesting GPS coordinates), then render something and inject it into the empty div.

 ```
 /**